Scarlet White

-Scarlet White was an American rock band formed in Three Rivers, Michigan, United States, in 2008, by guitarist, Dan Hall.
+Scarlet White was an American rock band formed in Three Rivers, Michigan, United States, in 2008, by guitarist, Dan Hall and vocalist, Spencer Minor.
 Hall was in several bands prior to Scarlet White, getting his passion for music after attending a Creed concert.
 After many line up attempts, Scarlet White consists of Dan Hall, Spencer Minor, and Erica Wallen.
 Scarlet White has released two studio albums, Scarlet White and The Inbetween.
 The Inbetween was recorded at GCR Audio Recording Studios in Buffalo, New York, owned by Robby Takac of the Goo Goo Dolls.
 The band released their third and final studio album in November 2017 titled The Other Side.
 The Other Side was also recorded at GCR Audio.

 The band also released its first music video to the song "Worthy" in October 2015.
 "Worthy" peaked at #3 on the Billboard Christian Rock chart.

 History

 Breathe

 Released on December 20, 2011.
 This was the EP pre-release to Scarlet White's self-titled full-length album, released under the Transform Music Group Label.